Logistics

 Academic integrity

 Any cheating or plagiarism will be dealt with according to the University policies on academic integrity.
 In general, high-level discussion of tools, concepts, and formalisms is acceptable collaboration and is encouraged.
 Sharing specific aspects of solutions or results with other students, or consulting work from previous semesters or other universities, is considered cheating.
-Using Github copilot is discouraged.
+Using Github copilot or any AI is prohibited.
 You are responsible for any content you submitted.

 Disability